Introducing Functional Interfaces: Stunning Symphony of Beautiful Code

 Guidance for Mastery

 To delve deeper into functional interfaces and their nuances, explore Java's official documentation on interfaces.
-Pay close attention to the predefined functional interfaces in the java.util.function
+Pay close attention to the predefined functional interfaces in the java.util.function package.
+Understanding these interfaces is akin to mastering different musical instruments in an orchestra.

 Design Harmony and Pitfalls to Avoid